What Is SXSW?

 What Is The Official Way Of Attending SXSW?

-If you are not wanting to In order to officially attend SXSW you have to go register at SXSW.com and choose one of the 5 official badge types.
+If you’re wanting to officially be an attendee at SXSW, you have to go register at SXSW.com and purchase one of the 5 available official SXSW badge types (see below).

 Here's a video explaining the different types of SXSW badges that are available.